hoangsonww/PetSwipe-Match-App/README.md

     - **Vault**: Secrets management for securely storing sensitive information.
     - **Nomad**: Orchestration for deploying and managing applications across a cluster of machines.

+> [!NOTE]
+> This stack is designed to be flexible and scalable, allowing us to easily add or remove services as needed.
+The use of Terraform, Consul, Vault, and Nomad provides additional security and flexibility for managing our infrastructure.

 ### Terraform

 To deploy the app to AWS, we use **Terraform** for Infrastructure as Code (IaC).
 This allows us to define our AWS resources in code and deploy them easily.